cammclean182/love-harley/content/home/homepage.md

 She is very very affectionate.
 She follows you room to room and nudges you for head scratches.

-She is generally well behaved but likes to chase birds, foxes, cats and squirrels.
+She is generally well behaved but likes to chase birds, foxes, squirrels and sometimes cats.

 ## Moving to Sydney